-Whether you’ve been at your teaching job for a decade or just a few months, at some point, you may decide it’s time to go.
-The idea of leaving might be thrilling, or it may be sad, but either way, it’s vital you leave without burning any bridges.
+Whether you’ve been at your teaching job for a decade or just a few months, at some point you may decide it’s time to go.
+The idea of leaving might be thrilling or sad, or both, but either way, it’s vital you leave without burning any bridges.
 The first step is writing a letter of resignation.
-Most of us hate the thought.
-We don’t know what to write or how to write it.
+Most of us hate the thought of it—we don’t know what to write or how to write it.
 But we all know how important it is to leave on a good footing.
-So, we’ve got you covered with a few great teacher resignation letter examples.
+We’ve got you covered with these great teacher resignation letter examples.

 Be sure to state the vital information at the top of the letter.
-For example, “I’m writing to inform you that I will be leaving my position as a 4th Grade teacher, effective June 28, 2021.”
+For example, “I’m writing to inform you that I will be leaving my position as a 4th grade teacher effective June 28, 2023.”

 You may consider writing a resignation to parents, especially if you’re leaving mid–school year.
-But, you should check in with the administration before you do this.
-Some school principals may ask that a replacement be chosen first before you send that letter out.
+But you should check in with administration before you do this.
+Some school principals may ask that a replacement be chosen first before you send that letter to parents out.

 Again, you’re not required to disclose why you’re leaving, but if you would like to, getting married sometimes requires a move out of a school district.
 Here’s a great example of how one teacher handled this situation.